HoningJade/KeyWorld/README.md

 - The word “Interrupt” in prompt is confusing.
 - Live chat is of the same priority with other services while in reality it should only be chosen when the service in not included in other services.
 ### Design Justification - Open Key
-- We added corresponding prompts to guide users because two interviewees in our test reported that they are unsure about what to do after clicking the “open” button.
+First, we added corresponding prompts to guide users because two interviewees in our test reported that they are unsure about what to do after clicking the “open” button.
-- We added room number so that users don’t need to memorize them.
+Second, we added room number so that users don’t need to memorize them.
 ### Design Justification - Connect WiFi
-- The success rate of wifi connection task is 66.7%.
+The success rate of wifi connection task is 66.7%.
-- Interviewees reported that they have no idea what “reader” is and find it difficult to relate wifi connection with reader.
+Interviewees reported that they have no idea what “reader” is and find it difficult to relate wifi connection with reader.
-- We thus directly renamed the second section to “wifi”, and moved “instruction” into “service” section to avoid exposing technical terms to users.
+We thus directly renamed the second section to “wifi”, and moved “instruction” into “service” section to avoid exposing technical terms to users.
 ### Design Justification - Request Service
-- The success rate of asking hotel for slippers is only 83.3%.
+The success rate of asking hotel for slippers is only 83.3%.
-- One interviewee kept looking for slippers in the “select service” section and did not think of using live chat.
+One interviewee kept looking for slippers in the “select service” section and did not think of using live chat.
-- We moved “live chat” to “select service” section so that users can communicate with hotel staff when they cannot find the service they want.
+We moved “live chat” to “select service” section so that users can communicate with hotel staff when they cannot find the service they want.

 ## Team Roster